vaibhav18matere/books/README.md

 sticking to it: staying the course — making adjustments here and there, naturally—but ignoring the distracting sirens.

+### January 16th => NEVER DO ANYTHING OUT OF HABIT

+- The person in training must seek to rise above
+- Ask yourself: Is this really the best way to do it?
+Keep improve

 ### 17th JAN => REBOOT THE REAL WORK

 - just begin the work.
 The rest follows